iconify/documentation/documents/pages/implementations/iconify1/inline-vs-block.md

 `include notices/iconify1`

 Icons have 2 modes: inline and block.
-Difference between modes is vertical-align that is added to inline icons.
+Difference between modes is `[prop]vertical-align` that is added to inline icons.

 Inline icons are aligned slightly below baseline, so they look centred compared to text, like glyph fonts.